breslav/breslav.github.io/content/blog/2025-03-24-dtree/index.md

 ---
 date: "2025-03-24T00:00:00Z"
 tags:
-title: Reviewing Decision Tree Models
+title: Reviewing Decision Trees
 ---

-Decision Trees (and their counterparts) form another class of fundamental ML models and in this blog post I'd like to briefly review some of the key concepts behind them.
+Decision Trees (and their ensemble counterparts) form another class of fundamental ML models and in this blog post I'd like to briefly review some of the key concepts behind them.

-### Introduction
+## Introduction
-The simplest way to think of a decision tree is that it is a tree of rules which can be used to make predictions both numerical (like in the case of regression) and categorical (like in the case of classification).
+The simplest way to think of a decision tree is that it is a tree which applies rules to an input and subsequently generates predictions that can be applied to both regression and classification problems.

-When we make a prediction with a single decision tree on a test point, we start by taking our input features \(x\) and answering a sequence of questions about \(x\).
+When we make a prediction with a single decision tree on a test sample \(\vec{x}\), we start by answering a sequence of questions about individual feature values of \(\vec{x}\).
 These questions can be:
 - Is the numeric feature \(x_i\) >= \(3.2\)?
 - Is the categorical feature \(x_j\) == Sunny?
 - Is the ordinal feature \(x_k\) < 3 Stars?

-As each question in the tree is answered we traverse down the tree until the last question which brings us to some leaf node.
+As each question in the tree is answered we traverse down the tree until reaching a leaf node.
 We can think of the leaf node as corresponding to the subset of training data whose features also have the same answers to these questions.

-In other words we have placed our test datapoint into the same bucket as a bunch of training data points and we then make a prediction about our test point by aggregating the labels of the training points in this bucket (strong K-NN vibes).
+In other words, we have placed our test sample into the same bucket as a bunch of training samples and we then make a prediction about our test sample by aggregating the labels of the training samples in this bucket (gives off some K-NN vibes).
 If we are performing classification we may use majority voting for aggregation and if we are performing regression we may use averaging for aggregation.

-#### Example
+#### Concrete Example
-Let's take a look at a classification example where we want to classify iris flowers (a classic toy [dataset](https://archive.ics.uci.edu/dataset/53/iris)) as one of 3 classes.
-Our training set consists of 150 data points each containing 4 features (sepal length, sepal width, petal length, petal width).
-The decision tree that was generated for this problem is shown below (more on how it is generated later).
+Let's take a look at a concrete example where a decision tree has been trained for the problem of classifying [iris plants](https://archive.ics.uci.edu/dataset/53/iris).
+The training set consists of 150 samples each having 4 features (sepal length, sepal width, petal length, petal width) and a classification indicating which of 3 plant types the plant is (Setosa, Versicolour, Virginica).
+The decision tree that was learned for this problem is shown below (more on how it is generated later).

 We see that the root of the tree asks whether the petal length is less than or equal to \(2.45\).
-If our input answers this question as yes (True) then we proceed to the left otherwise to the right (False).
-In this tree the left node is a leaf node and if you land there then using the majority vote scheme you would predict the class as being class 0 (setosa).
-If we land in the right node then we have another question to answer which is whether the petal width is less than or equal to \(1.75\).
-Based on the answer to that question we would proceed until we land on a leaf node where we would make our prediction.
+If our test sample answers this question as yes (True) then we proceed to the left child otherwise to the right child (False).
+In this tree the left child is a leaf node and if you land there then using the majority vote scheme you would predict the class as being class 0 (Setosa).
+If we land in the right child then we have another question to answer which is whether the petal width is less than or equal to \(1.75\).
+Based on the answer to that question we would proceed down the tree until landing on a leaf node where we would make our prediction.

-{{< imgproc iris_dt Resize "900x" "Example Decision Tree" >}} Example Decision Tree.
+{{< imgproc iris_dt Resize "900x" "Example Decision Tree" >}} Decision Tree for Classifying Iris Plants.
 (From scikit-learn docs.) {{< /imgproc >}}

-### Training
+## Training
-At this point an obvious question emerges:
+At this point we have seen how you can use a decision tree to make a prediction.
+This leads to the obvious follow up question:
 > How is a decision tree constructed (or learned) and what is it optimizing?

 Conceptually, we want a decision tree to ask questions that split the training data in such a way that leaf nodes are relatively "pure".
 We can think of purity in the classification context as meaning a leaf node contains training samples that are predominantly of the same class (the closer to one class the more pure).
 In the regression context, purity would mean a leaf node contains training samples whose labels (target values) are similar to each other (the more similar the more pure).

-Intuitively, if a decision tree has splits that lead to relatively pure leaf nodes, then we can argue the tree has learned patterns in feature space which can be used to discriminate between different classes or target values.
-This means purity helps us produce a discriminative model that can be used for classification and regression.
+Why do we want purity?
+Intuitively, if a decision tree has relatively pure leaf nodes, then we can argue the tree has learned patterns in feature space that are effective at discriminating between different classes or target values.
+Alternatively, consider a leaf node that is very impure, this would mean it contain samples that have very different semantics in which case we would argue the model hasn't learned how to discriminate effectively and thus will not be useful for prediction.

-#### Measuring Split Purity
+### Measuring Split Purity
-When we build a decision tree we end up specifying a tree of splits.
-When a split is applied to a node we get children nodes whose purity we would like to measure.
-This means we need a measure of purity (or impurity) to understand whether our split is leading us towards pure leaf nodes.
+When we actually train a decision tree, we will be evaluating splits (the questions posed by the tree).
+A split will be considered good if it produces children nodes that are relatively pure (compared to the parent).
+This brings us to the question:

+> How do we measure the purity of some node?

+#### Classification
-For **classification**, Gini impurity and Entropy are two of the most common measures of purity.
+For classification, Gini impurity and Entropy are two of the most common measures of purity.

 The Gini impurity score (opposite of purity) is given by: